Mulberry Charlotte Russe

 Sweetcorn is unusual because the actual corns are surrounded with a green husk and not readily visible.
 Also, the actual kernels themselves quickly look like they are mature but in fact may well need a week or two more to achieve ripeness.
 The external colour of the kernels is not a guide to their ripeness.

 In your area, the earliest that sweetcorn will be ready for harvest is the fourth week of July onwards but in many cases harvest time will be later.
-The timing is dependant on the weather through the growing season, when the sweetcorn were sown and the variety.
+The timing is dependent on the weather through the growing season, when the sweetcorn were sown and the variety.

 To test if sweetcorn is ready for harvest, gently separate the external green husk around halfway up the cob to expose a small number of the yellow kernels.
 Use your fingernail to pierce one of the kernels - if a watery liquid is present the sweetcorn is not ready yet, if the liquid looks milky then it's ready, if the liquid is thick and pasty the cob is over ripe.